Director, Columbia University

 Mark Hansen joined Columbia Journalism School in July of 2012 and took on the position of inaugural director of the east coast branch of the Brown Institute for Media Innovation.
 Prior to joining Columbia, he was a professor at UCLA, holding appointments in the Department of Statistics, the Department of Design Media Arts and the Department of Electrical Engineering.
 He was also a Co-PI for Center for Embedded Networked Sensing, an NSF Science and Technology Center devoted to the study of sensor networks.
 Prior to UCLA, Hansen was a Member of the Technical Staff at Bell Laboratories in Murray Hill, New Jersey.

 In terms of his journalistic experience, Hansen has been a long-standing visiting researcher at the New York Times R&D Lab, a late-career intern at the Marshall Project, and a consultant with HBO Sports.
 Hansen teaches mainly advanced data analysis and computational journalism at Columbia.
-In 2018, Hansen’s Computational Journalism course at Columbia Journalism School contributed the original reporting for the New York Times piece, The Follower Factory, which exposed the wave of fake Twitter followers being bought and sold online.
+In 2018, Hansen’s Computational Journalism course at Columbia Journalism School contributed the original reporting for the New York Times’ piece, The Follower Factory, which exposed the bot economy behind the sale of fake followers on Twitter.
 That article was ultimately cited by Twitter as the reason for its July, 2018 “purge” of tens of millions of suspicious accounts.

 Hansen holds a BS in Applied Math from the University of California, Davis, and a PhD and MA in Statistics from the University of California, Berkeley.
 He has been awarded eight patents and has published over 60 papers in data science, statistics and computer science.